 Suvi formerly served as the Director for Ideas Conferences at The Wilberforce Society from March 2013 until March 2014.
-She is a second year Politics and International Relations BA (Hons) student (Politics, Psychology and Sociology Tripos) at Newnham College.
+She is a third year Politics and International Relations BA (Hons) student (Politics, Psychology and Sociology Tripos) at Newnham College.
 Suvi is a Finnish-American who grew up in the United States but moved to Finland during her teenage years.
 She has broad interests across the humanities, in all of which she is focused on developing a considered, critical approach to social science and modern society.
 Her personal interests include natural health, exercise and writing.
 She speaks English, Finnish and Swedish, and enjoys traveling.

 Director for Publishing – Peter Charles

-Peter is a second year geographer at Emmanuel, and a new face in the society.
+Peter is a third year geographer at Emmanuel, and a new face in the society.
 He takes great interest in current economic policy and foreign affairs, and will be doing a dissertation on the role of ‘anchor institutions’ in the UK.
 Peter longs to return to his second homeland of Australia, where he spent a few years as a teenager, and really misses the weather.

 Peter is also president of a successful student society, and always enjoys a cup of tea.

-Jonathon Hazell – Director for Online Media
+Director for Online Media – Vacant

 Details to be added soon.